hrh-uom/FibrilTrackingAlgorithm/README.md

 `pip install requirements.txt` or `conda install requirements.txt`

+# Getting started

-# How does the FTA run?
+## How to run the FTA?

-The FTA is run by running local.sh , entering required values of a, b, c (weights in the error function) and T (error threshold.)
+The FTA is run by running local.sh in the terminal with the command

+`bash local.sh`

 There are 3 main scripts which do the computations in the FTA (a0 a1 a2) and 3 other scripts for analysis (b1-3) which create various figures using the data created by a0-2.

-# Input data
+Inside local.sh, you may edit required values of a, b, c (weights in the error function) and T (error threshold.)

+ > Inside `local.sh`, you may need to change `python` to `python3` if you are using a mac.

+## Preprocessing the data

 The SBF-SEM images will need to be binarised, segmented and in .tif format before running the FTA.
 This can be completed with any image analysis software.

+# The scripts and what they do

-# a0: Initialisation
+## a0: Initialisation

 a0 is an initialisation script, which runs at the start of all the others.
 It reads the files (SBF-SEM .tif stack and accompanying metadata file).

 The metadata file is a list of broken planes (noted manually by the user), and the dimensions of each voxel, which must be stored in the same directory as the SBF-SEM planes. a0 creates a class d to store the pixel size, slice thickness, number of planes and all  the various directories for reading and writing to/from.